apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 Log Filters
 ===========

-:ref:`LogFilter` objects, configured in :file:`logging.config` allow you to create filters, which may be applied to :ref:`LogObject` definitions, limiting the types of entries which will be included in the log output.
+Filters, configured in :file:`logging.config` allow you to create filters, which may be applied to log definitions, limiting the types of entries which will be included in the log output.
 This may be useful if your |TS| nodes receive many events which you have no need to log or analyze.

 .. _admin-monitoring-logging-format-standard: